BryanShubo/Misc/Maven/pom.md

 As mentioned above, the reason for the two types of build elements reside in the fact that it does not make sense for a profile to configure build directories or extensions as it does in the top level of the POM.
 Reguardless of in which environment the project is built, some values will remain constant, such as the directory structure of the source code.
 If you find your project needing to keep two sets of code for different environments, it may be prudent to investigate refactoring the project into two or more separate projects.

-Final
-The Maven POM is big.
-However, its size is also a testament to its versatility.
-The ability to abstract all of the aspects of a project into a single artifact is powerful, to say the least.
-Gone are the days of dozens of disparate build scripts and scattered documentation concerning each individual project.
-Along with Maven's other stars that make up the Maven galaxy - a well defined build lifecycle, easy to write and maintain plugins, centralized repositories, system-wide and user-based configurations, as well as the increasing number of tools to make developers' jobs easier to maintain complex projects - the POM is the large, but bright, center.